thruthesky/easy_packages/easy_messaging/README.md

 - The `easy_messaging` provides an easy way of handling the Firebase Cloud Messaging service.
 - Supports topic subscriptions.

-## TODO

-- subscribe topic of

-  - all and each platform( android, ios, web, windows, macos)

-- Send push notification Using Http Api v1

-  - send bunch of message; make it optional; default is 128;
-  - return success tokens and error tokens in an array.

-- `fcm tokens` are saved under `fcm-tokens/{uid}` in realtime database.

 ## Overview

 - To send push notification to a device token from Flutter, the `access token` for HTTP API v1 is required.
 There is no way to get one securely.